 For advice on accredited student accommodation please visit the University of Suffolk website.
-You can also search for accredited landlords at Suffolk Student Pad, for the password please contact the Student Centre in person in the Waterfront Building, call 01473 338833, or email email@example.com.
+You can also search for accredited landlords at Suffolk Student Pad.
+For further information, you can contact the Student Centre in person in the Waterfront Building, call 01473 338833, or email email@example.com.

 For the most up to date information please visit the gov.uk/council-tax website.